-AWS provides a handy way for monitoring AWS resources and applications running on AWS in the form of AWS CloudWatch management service.
-This AWS Cloudwatch tutorial will teach you what is CloudWatch in AWS from scratch along with its advantages and more.
+AWS provides a handy way for monitoring AWS resources and applications running on AWS in the form of the AWS CloudWatch management service.
+This AWS Cloudwatch tutorial will teach you what is AWS CloudWatch from scratch along with its advantages and more.

 The following topics are covered in this What is Cloudwatch in AWS tutorial

 But how does it help in AWS monitoring and managing our AWS services?
 It collects and displays the stats data, metrics, and insights on particular AWS services and your applications which lets you manage precisely what you want to manage.
-The collection data is in the form of logs, metrics and events for each AWS service and resource.
-Using CloudWatch you can create automated actions, troubleshooting is much easier, and optimize your applications by removing the factor increasing your applications latency.
+The collected data is in the form of logs, metrics, and events for each AWS service and resource.
+Using CloudWatch you can create automated actions, troubleshooting is much easier, and optimize your applications by removing the factor increasing your application’s latency.

 Amazon CloudWatch is free for 10 custom metrics and Alarms.
 10 custom metrics and 10 Alarms are free for a lifetime and exceeding that will add charges.

 1,000,000 API requests, 5GB of Log Data ingestion and Archiving is free and also you can set up 3 dashboards with upto 50 metrics in one dashboard each month.